Abhishekh-Dubey/MERN-Project/views/README.md

-# Getting Started with Create React App
+# Getting Started with MERN Project Login and Registration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # OUTPUT